Rich German Chocolate Cake with Caramel, Pecan, and Coconut Filling and Milk Chocolate Ganache

 - Crack the eggs into a medium size saucepan and whisk to combine.
 Slowly pour in the evaporated milk, whisking it into the eggs as you pour.
 Add the brown sugar and salt and whisk to combine.

 - Add the butter and set the pan over medium-high heat.
 Bring the mixture to a boil, stirring constantly.
-Turn the heat down to medium and continue to cook, stirring constantly, until the filling is slightly thickened, about 6-8 minutes.
+Turn the heat down to medium and continue to cook, stirring constantly, until the filling is slightly thickened about 6-8 minutes.

 - Pour the filling into a bowl and stir in the vanilla and coconut.
-Let cool to room temperature then cover and refrigerated until completely cool - at least 2 hours, and up to 3 days.
+Let cool to room temperature then cover and refrigerate until completely cool - at least 2 hours, and up to 3 days.

 Make the Milk Chocolate Ganache: